Evan-sudo/Light4GS/README.md

 python train.py -s data/dynerf/cut_roasted_beef --port 6017 --expname "dynerf/cut_roasted_beef" --configs arguments/dynerf/cut_roasted_beef.py
 ```

-For training hypernerf scenes such as `virg/broom`: Pregenerated point clouds by COLMAP are provided [here](https://drive.google.com/file/d/1fUHiSgimVjVQZ2OOzTFtz02E9EqCoWr5/view).
+For training hypernerf or nerf-ds scenes such as `virg/broom`: Pregenerated point clouds by COLMAP are provided [here](https://drive.google.com/file/d/1fUHiSgimVjVQZ2OOzTFtz02E9EqCoWr5/view).
 Just download them and put them in to correspond folder, and you can skip the former two steps.
 Also, you can run the commands directly.

 ```python
 # First, computing dense point clouds by COLMAP